joshdurbin/joshdurbin.net/content/posts/2020-5-redis-graph-product-recommendation-opencypher.md

        3) 1) (integer) 266
           2) "Practical Cotton Shoes"
           3) (integer) 5
-    3) 1) "Query internal execution time: 5.658700 milliseconds"
+    3) 1) "Query internal execution time: 10.226500 milliseconds"
     ```

+### What's next?

+I hope you found this informative.
+Tinkering with Cypher/openCypher definitely requires clearing some mental hurdles in understanding.
+I find
+using a mix of technical docs with specific, broken down examples a great way of reinforcing learning.

+The next few posts will be on the topics of performance and further optimizations to the query.

 ### Additional Reading